-The existing City light pole is in a residential zone and is intended to be situated approximately 13 feet from the nearest residential lot line and approximately 21 feet from the nearest residential use.
-The proposed antenna would be placed on top of the light pole at a maximum height of 29'-8" and would not create a view obstruction from any nearby living spaces.
-A Minor Variance has been requested to allow a reduction in setback requirements.
-Staff finds the proposal meets the variance criteria included in that section of this attachment and would not create a negative visual impact on the neighborhood.
+The existing City light pole is adjacent to a residential zone but not immediately adjacent to a residential use.
+The proposed antenna would be placed on top of the light pole at a maximum height of 33'-8" and would not create a view obstruction from any nearby living space.